Home / Car Insurance / Articles / Impact of GST on Car Insurance

 Contents

 Car insurance comes under the services category of the GST.
-Currently, the sale of goods and services is charged at fixed rates of 0%, 5%, 12%, 18% and 28% under the GST regime.
+The sale of goods and services is charged at fixed rates of 0%, 5%, 12%, 18% and 28% under the GST regime.
 As for the GST on car insurance in India, the rate is fixed at 18%.
-During the pre-GST era, the tax on car insurance in India was lower, below is a table for your understanding:
+But, as per the latest 56th Meeting of the GST council, the GST rates have been revised.
+The GST has been reduced to zero for health and life insurance, however, there has been no significant changes in car insurance sector.
+The existing car insurance policyholders will still have to pay 18% GST.
+However, new car owners, might end up paying lower premiums.
+This is mainly because with reduced GST, the IDV will decrease and also the car insurance premium.

 During the pre-GST era, there were several types of taxes on the sale of goods and services.
 This included Central Excise Duty, Interstate Sale of Goods (CST), Service Tax, Value Added Tax (VAT), Entry Tax, Luxury Tax, Purchase Tax, etc. With multiple indirect taxes, the government decided to levy a single or a unified system of collecting indirect taxes.